- Welcome from the Headteacher

 As part of their Personal Development Learning Journey, students develop knowledge and understanding of topics including equality, respect and tolerance, anti-bullying, rights and responsibilities, discrimination and relationships and the law, in age-appropriate contexts.

 Across the Personal Development programme, students gain an awareness of the protected characteristics as defined by the Equality Act 2010.
 This gives students an understanding of the importance of identifying and combatting discrimination.
 Assemblies provide a further opportunity for the promotion of fundamental values through the coverage of topics such as Black History Month, Remembrance and Holocaust Memorial Day which are supplemented by Enrichment opportunities involving external agencies such as Solutions Not Sides and the Anne Frank Trust.
+Belle Vue Girls' Academy holds a Bronze Diversity Award for demonstrating how we have established a strong commitment to Inclusion, Equality and Diversity.

 Our student leadership and enrichment programmes encourage students to show initiative and to contribute positively to both the academy and wider society.
 We develop respect for democracy, and support for participation in the democratic process, through the content of our Personal Development programme which builds knowledge and understanding of the British parliamentary system.